jasonraimondi/jasonraimondi.com/content/posts/2018-08-21-docker-compose-traefik-lets-encrypt.md

----
-layout: post
++++
-title: Docker Compose, Traefik + Lets Encrypt
+title = "Docker Compose, Traefik + Lets Encrypt" date = 2018-08-21
-date: 2018-08-21T19:25:51+0000
-excerpt: "If you’ve ever configured Docker + Nginx + Lets Encrypt before, it takes some time.
+description = "If you’ve ever configured Docker + Nginx + Lets Encrypt before, it takes some time.
 Tools like Certbot have made this process easier, but they are not without flaws, especially when deploying to a docker environment.
-Traefik makes it a cinch."
+Traefik makes it a cinch." tags = [
-tags: docker-compose traefik docker lets-encrypt
----
+    "docker-compose",
+    "traefik",
+    "docker",
+    "lets-encrypt",
+]
++++

 If you’ve ever configured Docker + Nginx + Lets Encrypt before, it takes some time.
 Tools like Certbot have made this process easier, but they are not without flaws, especially when deploying to a docker environment.
 Traefik makes it a cinch.